sequentech/ballot-verifier/README.md

 ## How to use

-The `agora-airgap-gui` tool has a textbox on the upper left side where you should copy the ballot.
-Before you cast your vote in nVotes voting booth, you are allowed to audit the ballot.
+The `ballot-verifier-gui` tool has a textbox on the upper left side where you should copy the ballot.
+Before you cast your vote in Sequent voting booth, you are allowed to audit the ballot.

 Auditing the ballot requires also discarding it for security reasons.
-The upper right side of agora-airgap-gui shows you a screen capture of the audit ballot screen and marks the place where you will find the auditable ballot enclosed with a red box.
+The upper right side of ballot-verifier-gui shows you a screen capture of the audit ballot screen and marks the place where you will find the auditable ballot enclosed with a red box.

-Once you have copied and pasted the auditable ballot to agora-airgap-gui, you should click the **Verify Ballot** button.
+Once you have copied and pasted the auditable ballot to ballot-verifier-gui, you should click the **Verify Ballot** button.
 If the ballot is verified, the state indicator below should change to `State: VERIFIED`.
 There is also a console below the Details label that shows more information.